department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 The file paths are relative to the path that the `data` fixture points to.
 File extensions are optional.

 Each file represents a separate test with its own set of data to fill the form.
-Effectively, this setting determines what tests to run.
+Effectively, the values in this array determine which tests to run.

 [See the following section on the `fixtures` setting](#fixtures-required) for more details and an example of how the `dataSets` and `fixtures` settings interact.